joseDaKing/FreeCodeCamp-frontend-projects/qoute-machine/README.md

 ## Build a Random Quote Machine

-The technologies used in this project are react, redux, redux-thunk and bootstrap.a
+The technologies used in this project are react, redux, redux-thunk and bootstrap.